amitp-ai/Text_Summarization/README.md

 # Deep Learning Based Abstractive Text Summarization
 This project is about building a text summarization system (for legal documents) where the objective is to read in a piece of text (potentially containing many paragraphs) and output a summarized version of it.
 A good summarizer will output all the important details from the input text while being succinct.

 There are many places where a good document summarizer will be valuable.
-For example, in the legal industry it can be used to summarize long legal documents, in the healthcare industry it can be used to summarize important aspects of a medication, in the news industry it can be used to summarize news articles, in the financial indistry it can be used to summarize 10K SEC filings, and many other examples.
+For example, in the legal industry it can be used to summarize long legal documents, in the healthcare industry it can be used to summarize important aspects of a medication, in the news industry it can be used to summarize news articles, in the financial industry it can be used to summarize 10K SEC filings, and many other examples.

 In terms of approaches, there are two different types to text summarization approaches:
 1. Extractive text summarization: It identifies important sections of the original article and then copies it to form the summary. *It can be thought of as a highlighter.*